-Daily Words of God | "God's Work, God's Disposition, and God Himself III" | Excerpt 62
+Daily Words of God: Knowing God | Excerpt 62

 After hearing all of this today, you may feel that everything that God does is very normal.
-It seems that humans have always felt some of God’s will for them from His words and from His work, but there is always a certain distance between their feelings or their knowledge and what God is thinking.
-So, I think it is necessary to communicate with all people about why God created humankind, and the background behind His wish to gain the people He hoped for.
+It seems that humans have always felt some of God’s intentions for them from His words and from His work, but there is always a certain distance between their feelings or their knowledge and what God is thinking.
+That is why I think it is necessary to communicate with all people about why God created humankind, and the background behind His wish to gain the mankind He hoped for.
 It is essential to share this with everyone, so that everyone is clear in their heart.
-Because God’s every thought and idea, and every phase and every period of His work tie into, and are closely linked to, His entire management work, when you understand God’s thoughts, ideas, and His will in every step of His work, it’s the same as understanding the source of the work of His management plan.
+Because God’s every thought and idea, and every phase and every period of His work tie into, and are closely linked to, His entire management work, therefore when you understand God’s thoughts, ideas, and His will in every step of His work, it is the same as understanding how the work of His management plan came about.
 It is on this foundation that your understanding of God deepens.
-Although everything God did when He first created the world that I mentioned previously is merely some information to people now and seems to be irrelevant to the pursuit of truth, over the course of your experience there will be a day when you don’t think it’s something so simple as a couple of pieces of information, nor that it’s something so simple as some mysteries.
-As your life progresses and when there is a little bit of God’s position in your heart, or when you more thoroughly and deeply understand His will, you will truly understand the importance and the necessity of what I’m talking about today.
-It doesn’t matter to what extent you have accepted this; it is necessary that you understand and know these things.
-When God does something, when He carries out His work, no matter if it’s with His ideas or His own hands, no matter if it’s the first time He has done it or if it’s the last—ultimately, God has a plan, and His purposes and His thoughts are in everything He does.
+Although everything God did when He first created the world, which I mentioned previously, for now seems to be merely “information,” irrelevant to the pursuit of truth, over the course of your experience there will however be a day when you do not think this is something so simple as a couple of pieces of information, nor that it is simply some kind of mystery.
+As your life progresses, once God has some place in your heart, or once you more thoroughly and deeply understand His will, then you will truly understand the importance and the necessity of what I am talking about today.
+No matter the extent to which you accept this now, it is still necessary for you to understand and know these things.
+When God does something, when He carries out His work, no matter if it is with His ideas or His own hands, no matter if it is the first time He has done it or the last, ultimately, God has a plan, and His purposes and His thoughts are in everything He does.
 These purposes and thoughts represent God’s disposition, and they express what He has and is.
 These two things—God’s disposition and what He has and is—must be understood by every single person.
 Once a person understands His disposition and what He has and is, they can gradually understand why God does what He does and why He says what He says.
-From that, they can then have more faith to follow God, to pursue truth, and to pursue a change in disposition.
+From that, they can then have more faith to follow God, to pursue truth and a change in their disposition.
 That is to say, man’s understanding of God and his faith in God are inseparable.